 Likelihood of any of the above consequences depends upon the following factors:

-Defenses of Rape may potentially include:
+Rape Defense may potentially include:

-With Offices in Cedar City and St. George, Utah, the criminal defense attorneys of Douglas D. Terry & Associates investigate and defend against rape charges throughout southern Utah.
+With Offices in Cedar City and St. George, Utah, the rape defense attorneys of Douglas D. Terry & Associates investigate and defend against rape charges throughout southern Utah.
 Call (435) 628-4411 or contact us online today for a free consultation.